Download a free trial to find out which Altium software best suits your needs

 Figure 7: Net Tie footprints can be created to allow shorting between nets, and later the shorting copper may be removed to allow components to be placed between nets.
 In this example, there is an 0805 and a 0602 footprint placed on top of each other with a shorting copper feature placed between them.
 This will allow the designer options for component placement at a later time.
 In this example, the short may be replaced with a surface mount resistor or inductor.

-Net Tie components allow establishing a connection between two differing nets at and only at the location of the of the Net Tie footprint on the PCB.
+Net Tie components allow establishing a connection between two differing nets at and only at the location of the Net Tie footprint on the PCB layout schematic.
 The DRC will flag any other short circuit violation between these differing nets elsewhere in the design.

-You can use Altium Designer to place a Net Tie component in series with the inductor windings.
+You can use Altium Designer PCB design software to place a Net Tie component in series with the inductor windings.
 This provides a means of connecting differing nets, one net representing the winding and one side of the electrical circuit and the other net being the second electrical connection.

 Figure 8 Circuit bridging